Skip to main content

 Wyoming

-None, Up to 100 percent of forfeiture proceeds can go to law enforcement
+The attorney general must submit an annual report to the joint appropriations interim committee; Up to 100% of forfeiture proceeds can go to law enforcement

 Note: State laws are always subject to change, usually through the enactment of new legislation but also through court decisions and other means.
 Contact an attorney or conduct your own legal research to verify the state law(s) you are researching.

-Have Your Assets Been Seized?
+Has the State Seized Your Assets?
 Talk to an Attorney

-If the government is attempting to take away your property, you’ll want a strong legal advocate on your side.
-The laws in this area are tricky and ever-changing depending on the political climate and the state in which you live.
-Learn more about the asset forfeiture laws of your state, and how they impact your case, from a criminal defense attorney in your area.
+You'll want a strong legal advocate if the government attempts to take your property.
+The laws in this area are tricky and ever-changing, depending on the political climate and the state in which you live.
+Learn more about the asset forfeiture laws of your state and how they impact your asset forfeiture case from a criminal defense attorney in your area.

 Can I Solve This on My Own or Do I Need an Attorney?